Brett Favre: Later career and personal tragedies (2003–2006)

 For the 2005 season, despite throwing for over 3,000 yards for a record 14th consecutive time, Favre had a below-average season with only 20 touchdown passes and a league-leading 29 interceptions.
 The loss of guards Marco Rivera and Mike Wahle to free agency along with key injuries to Javon Walker, Ahman Green, Bubba Franks, among others, hampered Favre and the team.
 His passer rating was 70.9, 31st in the NFL and the worst single-season rating of his career.
-After the disappointing season, many speculated that Favre would retire.
-However, on April 26, 2006, Favre announced that he would remain with the team for the 2006 season.
-Despite earlier comments that the 2006 season would be his last, Favre announced in a press conference on May 6, 2006, that he had not ruled out the possibility of returning beyond the 2006 season.
+After the disappointing season, many speculated Favre would retire.
+However, on April 26, 2006, Favre announced he would remain with the team for the 2006 season.
+Despite earlier comments the 2006 season would be his last, Favre announced in a press conference on May 6, 2006, he had not ruled out the possibility of returning beyond the 2006 season.

 In the 2006 season, Favre suffered his first career shutout against the Chicago Bears in a 26–0 loss in week 1.
 Later in the season, the New England Patriots shut out the Packers in a game where he was injured before halftime and could not complete the game.
 On September 24, he became just the second quarterback in NFL history to record 400 touchdown passes (Dan Marino being the first).
-He connected with rookie wide receiver Greg Jennings on a 5-yard pass that Jennings turned into a 75-yard touchdown play during a win against the Detroit Lions.
+He connected with rookie wide receiver Greg Jennings on a 5-yard pass which Jennings turned into a 75-yard touchdown play during a win against the Detroit Lions.
 He became the first player ever to complete 5,000 passes in his career.
 On December 31, 2006, the Packers played their last game of the season, winning 26–7 in the second game against the Chicago Bears.
 It was his 22nd career win versus the Bears, moving him to an all-time record of 22–8.
 Overall, Favre finished the 2006 season with 3,885 passing yards, 18 touchdowns, and 18 interceptions as the Packers finished with an 8–8 record.